 The month of August earned its name in English from Roman Emperor Augustus.
 But the character of August is better epitomised by its Irish name: Lúnasa.

-It was one of the major Celtic holidays, sometimes heralding up to fifteen days of fairs, markets, wrestling contests and matchmaking.
+It was one of the major Celtic holidays, sometimes heralding up to 15 days of fairs, markets, wrestling contests and matchmaking.

 Lá Lúnasa, the official day of the festival, was a time when Celts turned their attention to appeasing Lugh so that he would allow them a good harvest in five or six weeks time.

 So showing him respect, making sacrifices to him, or simply distracting him was called for.
 If his needs were completely satisfied, he would let them have a bountiful harvest.
 Dance, music, art and poetry featured in this process, for Lugh was outstandingly gifted and skillful.

 While Celtic holidays didn't include the wellie-throwing championships or 'best scarecrow' competitions that often take place at this time of year, the dance, music and street theatre festivals would have been recognisable (in spirit, at least) to our ancestors.